 This is also the place to come for a word count and find out (for nerdy reasons) where you compare to other ProWritingAid users.
 The app tells you how dynamic your vocabulary compares to other users of the software.

 This is one of the most important reports.
-Find out if you’re overusing passive verbs (“is based”, “were selected”, “been tried”, “is seen”, etc), adverbs, and repeated sentences.
+Find out if you’re overusing the passive voice (“is based”, “were selected”, “been tried”, “is seen”, etc), adverbs, and repeated sentences.

 Stephen King, the hyper-successful (adverb intended) horror writer, wrote in his excellent book On Writing, “I believe the road to hell is paved with adverbs”.
 Mr King might know how to write, but that’s just one opinion.
 There are no fixed rules you must obey here.
 However, most people over use adverbs and it’s worth taking some time to find alternative words.